Devetak/DiscoDiff.jl/README.md

 $$

-## Differentiable Discontinous functions
+## Differentiable Discontinuous functions

 We implement a differentiable version of the Heaviside function, where the derivative is the derivative of the sigmoid.
 This function has a "steepness" parameter that controls the transition smoothness.
 The function is `heaviside(x, k)`.

 We implement a differentiable version of the sign function, where the derivative is the derivative of tanh.
 This function has a "steepness" parameter that controls the transition smoothness.
 The function is `sign_diff(x, k)` to avoid overriding the Base `sign` function.

-- `x` : The input to the function.
+- `x`: The input to the function.
-- `k` : The steepness parameter.
-Higher values of `k` makes the sigmoid steeper and hence closer to the discontinous function.
-Default is 1 in all cases.
+- `k`: The steepness parameter.
+Higher values of `k` make the sigmoid steeper and, hence, closer to the discontinuous function.
+The default is 1 in all cases.

 #### Usage